 Making one’s voice heard and persuading others of one’s arguments are essential skills in a career of a diplomat.
-By writing opinion essays we aim at two birds with one stone: perfecting and polishing your language and developing critical thinking skills.
+By writing opinion essays we aim at two birds with one stone: perfecting and polishing your language and developing critical and analytical thinking skills.

 There are three main items to care about while writing your essay:

-Traditionally, rhetoric questions, quotes, personal anecdotes have been used at length as hooking techniques.
+• Traditionally, rhetorical questions, quotes, personal anecdotes have been used at length as hooking techniques.
 Given the academic style of an essay and the range of topics dictated by the professional focus, the most feasible plan for a good hook is to find a case which would illustrate the topic and start your essay with it.

-e.g. the essay entitled “Personal Qualities in Leadership” can be started by the case of a charismatic leader winning over the public with his eloquence, like Churchill, or personal example, like Ghandi.
+e.g. The essay entitled “Personal Qualities in Leadership” can be started by the case of a charismatic leader winning over the public with his eloquence, like Churchill, or personal example, like Ghandi.

 • Continue to refine your thesis while developing the arguments.
-Start with a tentative thesis and revise as your essay develops.
-Compare this original thesis of an essay on the topic Mass Media and Their Effect on Society, which is too general, with the possible revisions that look at the topic from different angles.
+Start with a tentative(примерный) thesis and revise it as your essay develops.
+Compare this original thesis of an essay on the topic “Mass Media and Their Effect on Society”, which is too general, with the possible revisions that look at the topic from different angles.

-The mass media have a negative effect on society.
+e.g. Original thesis: The mass media have a negative effect on society.

-Since the mass media have enormous potential to influence society, they have been increasingly used as a tool of manipulating public opinion.
+2. Since the mass media have enormous potential to influence society, they have been increasingly used as a tool of manipulating public opinion.

 Common pitfalls in formulating a thesis:

-Arguments to support the writer’s position should be robust and compelling.
+Body paragraphs convey the arguments you put forward to substantiate your thesis.
+They should be robust and compelling.
 Before writing your essay, it is a good idea to brainstorm for arguments that substantiate your take on the matter.
 Write down as many as you can.
+You can draw a mind map (see above) to structure your ideas.
 Then, shortlist the most compelling ones — two to three would do.
 These will be the ones you will lay out in your essay.

 Writing an essay gives you a wonderful opportunity to sport your language.
-It reminds in a way of painting a picture: if you use only basic colours, you may end up with a rather primitive drawing, but if you add subtle shades and hues, you stand every chance of creating an impressionistic piece of art.
+It reminds, in a way, of painting a picture: if you use only basic colours, you may end up with a rather primitive drawing, but if you add subtle shades and hues, you stand every chance of creating an impressionistic piece of art.

-very bad — dreadful, appalling, hideous, revolting
+very bad — adverse, dreadful, appalling, hideous

-very good – amazing, fabulous, marvelous
+very good – amazing, positive, brilliant, outstanding

-very careful – meticulous
+very careful – meticulous, thorough, fastidious

 very useful – an invaluable tool, key to, etc.

-Make use of the appropriate connectives where necessary
+Make use of the appropriate connectives where necessary:

 Addition: above all, additionally, also, as well as, at the same time, besides, equally important, furthermore, in addition, likewise, not only… but also, what is more.